-Automakers are required to use laminated glass for windshields, but more companies are starting to use laminated glass for side and rear windows as well.At the time of purchase, you can directly ask the manufacturer or supplier about the type of automotive glass you have.
+Automakers are required to use laminated glass for windshields, but more companies are starting to use laminated glass for side and rear windows as well.At the time of purchase, you can ask the manufacturer or supplier about the type of automotive glass you have.
 Tempered glass for cars is manufactured as a single layer product, treated by a rapid heating and cooling process.
 Laminated glazing used to cost three to four times more than tempered glass until recently, but now the cost difference has decreased significantly.The modern vehicle incorporates more glass than ever before, including larger windshields, sunroofs and even glass panels that replace the roof completely.
-The only solution to repair a broken tempered glass is to replace it with a new one, since it cannot be repaired.In conclusion, both laminated and tempered glasses have their own advantages and disadvantages when used in automobiles.
+The only solution to repair a broken tempered glass is to replace it with a new one since it cannot be repaired.In conclusion, both laminated and tempered glasses have their own advantages and disadvantages when used in automobiles.